stephomi/nomadsculpt.com/manual2/docs/settings.md

 Most of the options in this section concern the viewport display.

 # Display settings
+This section is quick launch shortcuts for most of the setting below.

 ## Smooth Shading
 If Smooth Shading is disabled, the faces are shaded independently, so you can see the underlying topology.